rameshbalan/Python-Course/Day4/Answers/README.md

 print "The sum of all odd numbers between the given range is %d" % (i)
 ```

-:+1: Given a file, print only the even numbered lines from the file.
+[x] Given a file, print only the even numbered lines from the file.
 Assume 1-based numbering of lines.

 ```python
 a=input("Drag and Drop the file and Press enter\n")